NBA Betting Basics

 First things first, here’s an example of how the spread, total, and over/under will be displayed.
 We’ll use this example to illustrate some key concepts below.

-There are many different names for betting against the spread: betting the spread, point-spread betting, and ATS (amongst others).
+There are many different names for betting against the spread: betting the spread, point-spread betting, and ATS (just to name a few).
 Rest assured, they all refer to the same thing.
-What’s unique about betting against the spread is that you aren’t picking an outright winner or an outright loser.
+Betting against the spread is unique because you aren’t picking an outright winner or loser.

 If you bet on the favorite, they have to win by a specified number of points.
 Conversely, if you bet on the underdog, they have to not lose by the specified number of points.